AnaHill/AnaHill.github.io/index.md

 ## 🚀 About Me

-- 🤓 **Data Nerd** – Always finding resilient solutions that can make impact
+- 🤓 **Data Nerd** – Always finding resilient (data)solutions that can make _positive_ impact
-- ⛷️ **Cross-Country Skiing Fanatic** – Winter & cross-country skiing is just so 😎
+- ⛷️ **Cross-Country Skiing Fanatic** – :sunny: Winter & cross-country skiing is just so 😎
-- ⚽ **Football Enthusiast & Family Man** – Passionate about the game on and off the field
+- ⚽ **Football Enthusiast & Family Man** :family: – Passionate about the game on and off the field

 <figure style="text-align: center;">
   <img src="pics/ajm_profile.png" alt="my profile">
-  <figcaption><em>"This is me 🤓 – Data Engineer with a passion for data, research, and continous learning & teaching." </em></figcaption>
+  <figcaption><em>"This is me 🤓 – Data Engineer with a passion for data & IT and continous learning & teaching." </em></figcaption>
 </figure>